Smaller horseshoe bat: Description

 Rhinolophus megaphyllus is a small rhinolophid bat that has a combined head and body length of 44–53 millimetres, with a measurement of the forearm an approximately equal length at 44–52 mm.
 The mass is in a range of 7 to 13 grams.
 They have simple and large ears, measuring 12–21 millimetres from the base to a finely pointed tip.
 The eyes are tiny and the snout is adorned with a distinctively shaped nose-leaf.
 The fur colour is darker above, usually a shade of grey brown that is paler at the ventral side; the species is recorded in Queensland with rufous to orange coloration across the pelage.

 A species of Rhinolophus, a genus characterised by the horseshoe shape of the fleshy nose-leaf structure used for echolocation.
 R. megaphyllus is readily distinguished by their pink nose-leaf, with ridging at the upper facing parts that align to a triangular point.
 Another structure emerges at the mid-point of the leaf, above the horseshoe-like protuberance at the lower part.
 The overall pinkish shade of the nose-leaf is edged with grey and the form is relatively simple.
-Although suspected to the be two different taxa, the nose-leaf and other exterior characteristics are indistinguishable between the north and southern forms.
+Although suspected to be two different taxa, the nose-leaf and other exterior characteristics are indistinguishable between the north and southern forms.

 Another species of the genus occurs at the east of the Cape York peninsula, the large-eared horseshoe bat Rhinolophus philippinensis has an ear length greater than 25 millimetres, a larger wingspan with forearm measurement greater than 50 mm, and a nose-leaf that is more elaborate in form.
 The ultrasonic signals emitted by the species are easily distinguishable from other bats in the southern part of the range, but geographic variation has not been determined; acoustic surveys in New Guinea are unable to distinguish the species from the similar call of Rhinolophus arcuatus.

 Behaviour

 They have a fluttery motion in flight as the wing shape allows them to make slow and agile manoeuvres while foraging within the forest.
 Insects are gleaned close to surfaces at all levels of the forest canopy, their insect prey is most often caught while in flight.

 The foraging behaviour is consistent across the Australian range, with waiting at a perch or gleaning insects not in flight being infrequently recorded.
-The diet is highly variable and selective, mostly consisting of Lepidoptera and Coeloptera species, but not consistent with seasonal targeting of taxa at any given location.
+The diet is highly variable and selective, mostly consisting of Lepidoptera and Coleoptera species, but not consistent with seasonal targeting of taxa at any given location.

 Rather than clinging to walls while at their roost, R. megaphyllus hang from the ceiling of caves.
 The individuals roost apart from their neighbours and may cloak their body with the wings.